Châteauroux: Transport

-There are direct services from Châteauroux railway station to Paris, Orléans, Limoges, Toulouse, and several other regional destinations.
+Direct services from Châteauroux railway station connect Paris, Orléans, Limoges, Toulouse, and several other regional destinations.
 The A20 motorway connects Châteauroux with Vierzon, Brive-la-Gaillarde, and Toulouse.

 The city offers free public transportation since 2001.
 Total ridership is up 208% between 2001 and 2012.

-The city is served by Châteauroux-Centre "Marcel Dassault" Airport which is in the commune of Déols to the North.
-The airport is used mainly for cargo, maintenance, training and light aviation but also is served by seasonal charter services.
+The city is served by Châteauroux-Centre "Marcel Dassault" Airport, which is in the commune of Déols to the North.
+The airport is used mainly for cargo, maintenance, training, and light aviation but also serves seasonal charter services.
+However, there are no schedule passenger flights to and from the airport.
+The nearest airport is Clermont-Ferrand Auvergne Airport, located 204 km south east of Châteauroux.